aws-samples/aws-medialive-channel-orchestrator/docs/USER_GUIDE.md

 ```

 The `deploy` command does the following:
-1. Generates an `.env.local` file using the stack outputs from the stack
+1. Generates an `.env` file using the stack outputs from the stack
    created in step 1
 2. Builds the frontend application
 3. Copies the resulting files to the Web UI S3 Bucket created as part